kierangoodacre/instagram_clone/README.md

 Learning Outcomes
 -----------------

 This was my first solo Rails application which went well.
-Dealing with databases and learning the 'Rails way' was a fantastic opportunity.
+Dealing with databases and learning the 'Rails way' was both fantastic and at times fustrating.

 Improvements